Mahek-28/Mahek-28/README.md

-# 💫 About Me:
+#  👋HI, I'm Mahek About Me:
-👋HI, I'm Mahek  👩‍🎓<br>🔭 I’m currently working on front-end projects.<br>🌱 I’m currently learning Full-stack development and AIML.<br>💬 Ask me about anything<br>⚡ Fun fact - like to dance
+ 💫 About Me:👩‍🎓<br>🔭 I’m currently working on front-end projects.<br>🌱 I’m currently learning Full-stack development and AIML.<br>💬 Ask me about anything<br>⚡ Fun fact - like to dance

 ## 🌐 Socials: